autowarefoundation/autoware/localization/ekf_localizer/README.md

 This package includes the following features:

-- **Time delay compensation** for input messages, which enables proper integration of input information with varying time delay.
-This is important especially for high speed moving robot, such as autonomous driving vehicle. (see following figure).
+- **Time delay compensation** for input messages, which enables proper integration of input information with varying time delays.
+This is important especially for high-speed moving robots, such as autonomous driving vehicles. (see the following figure).
 - **Automatic estimation of yaw bias** prevents modeling errors caused by sensor mounting angle errors, which can improve estimation accuracy.
 - **Mahalanobis distance gate** enables probabilistic outlier detection to determine which inputs should be used or ignored.
-- **Smooth update**, the Kalman Filter measurement update is typically performed when a measurement is obtained, but it can cause large changes in the estimated value especially for low frequency measurements.
-Since the algorithm can consider the measurement time, the measurement data can be divided into multiple pieces and integrated smoothly while maintaining consistency (see following figure).
+- **Smooth update**, the Kalman Filter measurement update is typically performed when a measurement is obtained, but it can cause large changes in the estimated value, especially for low-frequency measurements.
+Since the algorithm can consider the measurement time, the measurement data can be divided into multiple pieces and integrated smoothly while maintaining consistency (see the following figure).

 <p align="center">
 <img src="./media/ekf_delay_comp.png" width="800">